 Leadership of the sixth-form provision, which now operates from its own premises, is highly effective.

-successfully to further education, either to mainstream or specialist colleges.
+Successful to further education, either to mainstream or specialist colleges.

 Students are very well prepared for life after school.
-To date, all leavers have proceeded

 Students work towards one of three ‘flexible pathways’.
 For the most able, this now includes an academic study route to university.
 Students make excellent progress on a range of accredited courses, including at GCSE and A level.
 All students work towards a qualification in personal effectiveness, which teachers and therapists facilitate jointly to develop students’ independent living and vocational skills.